Scholarships, Awards & Bursaries

 - You can apply for these awards between January 1 of your first year and December 1 of your final year.

 There are many scholarships and bursaries available to students.
 If you think you might be able to compete in the academic category, or you've got some volunteer or leadership experience, or you have financial need, you should apply for awards.

 Do your research.

 Check out the current listings on our website.
-Sign up with studentawards.com.
-Not only can you see all the scholarships and bursaries that meet your profile, but you’ll also be sent emails every time there’s a new award.
+You can see all the scholarships, awards and bursaries that meet your profile.

 Study the main award criteria.
 Does your program, year of study, and length of study qualify?
 Do you meet the demographic criteria (gender, disability, equity group, etc.)?
 Apply for awards that match your experience and abilities.
 If your marks are in the average to above average category, apply for scholarships.
 If you’ve done some meaningful volunteering and service in the community, try for the awards that value involvement and leadership.